 The paucity of sightings of leopard frogs during field surveys suggests that it may have been extirpated from most of its former range in Washington.
-Field surveys conducted since 1992 have found them in only 3 areas of the state - two in the Crab Creek drainage in Washington and one at the Washington State University campus.
+Field surveys conducted since 1992 have found them in only three areas of the state - two in the Crab Creek drainage in Washington and one at the Washington State University campus.
 Leopard frogs at ponds at Washington State University are thought to be liberated from classroom laboratory experiments.
-Results of field surveys indicate a decline from 18 areas known to the 2 areas known in Crab Creek today.
+Results of field surveys indicate a decline from 18 areas known in 8 counties to the 2 areas known today in one county.

-The remaining sites occupied by leopard frogs in Washington are entirely on public lands managed by WDFW.
-Major threats to leopard frogs, however, occur from factors outside the direct control of WDFW.
-Bullfrogs, not currently co-habitating with the remaining leopard frogs, are known to eat them and are implicated in the decline of Ranid frogs elsewhere.
-Bullfrogs are spreading rapidly throughout the Columbia Basin.
-Predation and competition by other exotics and the effects of agricultural chemicals are threats as well.
+The remaining sites occupied by leopard frogs in Washington are entirely on public lands managed by Washington Department of Fish and Wildlife.
+Major threats to leopard frogs, however, occur from factors outside the direct control of the Department.
+Bullfrogs, not currently co-habitating with the remaining leopard frogs, are spreading rapidly throughout the Columbia Basin.
+Predation and competition by other introduced species and the effects of agricultural chemicals are threats as well.

-Due to the significant reduction in range and abundance of leopard frogs in Washington, and the continued threats present to the remaining occupied sites, we recommend that the leopard frog be classified as endangered in Washington.
+Due to the significant reduction in range and abundance of leopard frogs in Washington, and the continued threats to the remaining occupied sites, it is recommend that the leopard frog be classified as an endangered species in Washington.